wohali/witches-town-theme/README.md

 ## Setup
 ### Instance admins
 1. Copy `witches-town` folder into `app/javascript/skins/glitch/` and `witchesAwesome` into `public/`.
+2. Make sure server can read from these files by setting proper permissions / owners.
-2. Recompile static assets: `RAILS_ENV=production bundle exec rails assets:precompile`.
+3. Recompile static assets: `RAILS_ENV=production bundle exec rails assets:precompile`.
-3. Grab a cup o tea, it may take a while.
+4. Grab a cup o tea, it may take a while.
-4. Restart Mastodon (e.g. `systemctl reload mastodon-web`).
+5. Restart Mastodon (e.g. `systemctl reload mastodon-web`).

 ### Users
 Once the theme have been installed on your instance.